Going independent can be a daunting step to take – both personally and financially.

 If you have an annual turnover of more than £85,000, then you’ll also need to register for VAT.

-This applies whether you operate through a limited company, as a sole trader, or as a partnership.
+This applies whether you operate as a limited company, as a sole trader, or as a partnership.

 You can register for VAT online, or authorise your accountant to sign up on your behalf.
 VAT returns are filed to HMRC every quarter.